sjiaire/cr-site-natacha/content/services/index.md

 **Do you own a rental property?**

-We offer profesional and time effective property management services such as:
+We offer professionnal and time effective property management services such as:

   * - Property parking
   * - Brokerage services